mohan-chinnappan-n/cli-dx/mdapi/pmd-codescan.md

-# Using PMD code scan using DX and command line
+# PMD code scan using DX

 ## Make sure you have java installed